algorithmica-org/algorithmica/content/english/hpc/external-memory/locality.md

 In this context, we can talk about the degree of cache reuse primarily in two ways:

-- *Temporal locality* refers to the repeated access of the same data within a relatively small time duration, such that the data likely remains cached between the requests.
+- *Temporal locality* refers to the repeated access of the same data within a relatively small time period, such that the data likely remains cached between the requests.
 - *Spatial locality* refers to the use of elements relatively close to each other in terms of their memory locations, such that they are likely fetched in the same memory block.

 In other words, temporal locality is when it is likely that this same memory location will soon be requested again, while spatial locality is when it is likely that a nearby location will be requested right after.